The Energy Grid

 1. 247Solar Heat2Power™ Air Turbine

-A key scientific advance that makes the 247Solar Plant™ a huge breakthrough is the development of a super-high temperature 247Solar Heat Exchanger™ (247HX).
-We inserted this unique 247HX into the best-selling and most reliable small air turbine in the world, the C200 by Capstone Green Energy Corporation [NASDAQ: CGRN] in the USA.
-1000s of the conventional C200 turbines have been deployed worldwide, and they are the best-selling and most reliable turbines in their class.
-The 247HX’s inlet air flow is from the atmospheric-pressure hot air (at 970oC) from the 247Solar Receiver (see below).
-The 247HX heats the turbine’s compressed hot air after it flows through the turbine’s recuperator to become pre-heated.
+A critical scientific advance that makes the 247Solar Plant™ a considerable breakthrough is the development of a super-high temperature 247Solar Heat Exchanger™ (247HX).
+We inserted this unique 247HX into the world’s best-selling and most reliable small air turbine, the C200, by Capstone Green Energy Corporation [NASDAQ: CGRN] in the USA.
+1000s of conventional C200 turbines have been deployed worldwide, and they are the best-selling and most reliable turbines in their class.
+The 247HX’s inlet flow is from the atmospheric-pressure hot air (at 970oC) from the 247Solar Receiver (see below).
+The 247HX heats the turbine’s compressed hot air after it flows through its recuperator to become pre-heated.
 After it flows through the 247HX, the compressed air is fully heated to the required turbine inlet temperature (TIT), eliminating the need for a combustor.
-An external in-line combustor inside the duct that delivers the hot air from the receiver provides for optional fuel combustion to guarantee 24/7 dispatchable power.
+An external in-line combustor inside the duct that delivers the hot air from the Receiver provides optional fuel combustion to guarantee 24/7 dispatchable power.
 A small blower at the turbine’s exhaust pulls air through the 247 system.
 The result is the 247Solar Heat2Power™ turbine, the first commercial turbine in the world that produces electricity from ambient pressure hot air.
 The backup fuel can be fossil fuels, biofuels, or hydrogen.

-The 247Solar Plant includes two such turbines for a total power output under ISO conditions of 400 KWe at an electrical efficiency of 32%.
+The 247Solar Plant includes two such turbines for a total power output under ISO conditions of 400 KWe at % electrical efficiency of 32%.
 This results in an extra level of reliability from a commercial turbine that today is the best-selling and most reliable of its size and class.
-In fact, it uses air bearings, which last “forever”.
+It uses air bearings, which last “forever.”
 The conventional C200 turbine requires just 4-8 hours of routine maintenance per year, has an MTBF between 40,000 and 80,000 hours, and requires no on-site operator.
 But to modify the turbine, 247Solar removed the combustor, which reduces time requirements for routine maintenance and lengthens MTBF.

-The turbine also produces 600 kWth of industrial grade heat at a temperature of 250℃.
-This “combined Heat and Power” (CHP) system has wide applicability to countless industrial facilities.
-Examples include routine hot water, minerals drying, water purification, absorption chilling, etc.
+The turbine also produces 600 kWth of industrial-grade heat at a temperature of 250℃.
+This “combined Heat and Power” (CHP) system broadly applies to numerous industrial facilities.
+Examples include routine hot water, drying minerals, purification, absorption chilling, etc.

-Note that this turbine does not use steam, but rather uses hot air.
-This is a crucial difference for 24/7 clean power technologies, particularly for water-starved regions of the world such as Namibia.
+Note that this turbine does not use steam but instead uses hot air.
+This is crucial for 24/7 clean power technologies, particularly for water-starved regions such as Namibia.

-Note also that this turbine does not require that the hot air that drives it must be solar-heated hot air.
-Other sources of hot air also can be used, including from the combustion exhausts from countless industrial facilities.
-To be clear, this means that the Heat2Power turbines can use factory hot air, otherwise wasted to the atmosphere, to create power.
+Note also that this turbine does not require the hot air that drives it to be solar-heated hot air.
+Other sources of hot air can also be used, including the combustion exhausts from numerous industrial facilities.
+This means the Heat2Power turbines can use factory hot air, otherwise wasted in the atmosphere, to create power.

 1. 247Solar Receiver™

 The second major advanced technology is the 247Solar Receiver™.
 It is a much larger, ambient pressure and simplified version of a proven solar receiver by DLR of Germany.
-It has no moving parts and receives sunlight that is reflected from the heliostat field.
+It has no moving parts and receives sunlight reflected from the heliostat field.
 Under ISO conditions, it produces ~2.2 MWth of hot air at 970oC.
 This is the world’s highest operating temperature for a commercial receiver.
-During the day, some of the heat powers the two Heat2Power turbines and some is diverted to the 247Solar Thermal Storage System™.
+During the day, some heat powers the two Heat2Power turbines, and some is diverted to the 247Solar Thermal Storage System™.

-Note that the 247Solar Plant can be modified to have some or all of the hot air from the receiver directed to a high-temperature requirement of an industrial facility.
-If the requirement is for hot air of less than 970oC, ambient air can be mixed with it to bring the temperature down to the requirement.
+Note that the 247Solar Plant can be modified to have some or all of the Receiver’s hot air directed to an industrial facility’s high-temperature requirement.
+If the condition is for hot air of less than 970oC, ambient air can be mixed to bring the temperature down to the needed.

 1. An innovative thermal energy storage system (TES) from a third-party supplier

-The third major advanced technology is an innovative thermal energy storage system (TES) from a third-party.
-The TES is a cargo container-sized system shipped to the site empty and then filled with a heat storage medium.
-It’s super-insulated, made in factories, and shipped to the site empty, where it is filled with sand, small pieces of ceramic, of slag from the steel refining process.
-It The TES typically operates between 600C and 1200C.
-During the day the portion of the hot air from the solar receiver not used by the turbines is diverted to the TES.
+The third major advanced technology is a third party’s innovative thermal energy storage system (TES).
+The TES is a cargo container-sized system that is shipped to the site empty and then filled with a heat storage medium.
+It’s super-insulated, made in factories, and sent to the place open, filled with sand, small pieces of ceramic, or slag from the steel refining process.
+The TES typically operates between 600C and 1200C.
+During the day, the portion of the hot air from the solar Receiver not used by the turbines is diverted to the TES.
 It enters from the top at 970C and is discharged at the bottom at about 650C.
-The air then returns to the receiver for re-heating.
+The air then returns to the Receiver for re-heating.
 At night, the exhaust air from the turbine enters at the bottom, comes out the top, and flows to the turbines to produce power.
-There are no moving parts, O&M is expected to be minimal, and lifetime is measured in decades.
+There are no moving parts, O&M is expected to be minimal, and life is measured in decades.

 The size of the storage system is tailored to the application and ranges from 4 to 20 hours.
-Heat loss depends on insulation levels and is 1-2% per day.
+Heat loss depends on insulation levels and is 1-2% daily.
 Round trip efficiency is >95%.
-247Solar continuously surveys the market for suppliers of new, better, and lower cost TES.
+247Solar continuously surveys the market for new, better, and lower-cost TES suppliers.

 1. An innovative heliostat from a third-party supplier

-The fourth major advanced technology is the heliostat, which is a mirror that sits on a pedestal and tracks the sun to reflect the light into the solar receiver.
-The heliostat used by 247Solar at its first commercial scale (400 kWe) demonstration of the 247Solar Plant in the USA has several unique design features.
+The fourth major advanced technology is the heliostat, a mirror on a pedestal that tracks the sun to reflect the light into the solar Receiver.
+The heliostat used by 247Solar at its first commercial-scale (400 kW) demonstration of the 247Solar Plant in the USA has several unique design features.
 Most heliostats are stowed at night with their mirrors facing the sky.
-In some locations, this can cause the mirrors to be soiled by a sticky mix of moisture (dew), dust, and air pollution.
+This can cause the mirrors to be soiled in some locations by a sticky mix of moisture (dew), dust, and air pollution.
 They also are subject to adverse weather, including sandstorms and hail.
-In much of the Middle East, for example, great expense usually is required to clean the hard-to-remove dirt from the mirrors that’s been deposited at night.
-The first unique design feature of this heliostat avoids these serious and expensive problems by stowing the mirrors facing down.
+In much of the Middle East, significant expense is usually required to clean the hard-to-remove dirt from the mirrors deposited at night.
+This heliostat’s first unique design feature avoids these severe and expensive problems by stowing the mirrors facing down.

-The heliostat’s additional unique design features significantly reduce installation costs and improve siting flexibility.
+The heliostat’s additional unique design features significantly reduce installation costs and improve seating flexibility.
 Features include:

 2. The tracking of each heliostat is controlled wirelessly.

-3. Finally, each heliostat is rotated using its own integrated solar cell and battery.
+3. Finally, each heliostat is rotated using its integrated solar cell and battery.

-4. Among other things, these features avoid the damage to the site that comes with pouring concrete foundations and, also, digging trenches for wiring.
+4. Among other things, these features avoid the damage to the site that comes with pouring concrete foundations and digging trenches for wiring.

-The typical size of a field of heliostats for 247Solar Plants is 4500 sq m, and the required land area of each Plant is about two hectares, or 20,000 sq m.
-The required area can be larger for DNI under 2200 kWh/year.
+The typical size of a field of heliostats for 247Solar Plants is 4500 sq m, and the required land area of each Plant is about two hectares or 20,000 sq m.
+The needed space can be more significant for DNI under 2200 kWh/year.
 These sizes are finalized when an actual system solution is being engineered.
-247Solar continuously surveys the market for new, better, and lower cost heliostats.
+247Solar continuously surveys the market for new, better, lower-cost heliostats.

 The entire 247Solar Plant

-These above 4 advanced technologies have been integrated into a single system called the 247Solar Plant™ that can operate 24/7, every hour of the year.
+These above four advanced technologies have been integrated into the 247Solar Plant™ that can operate 24/7, every hour of the year.
 The 247Solar Plant and its operation are shown below.

 HeatStorE™ Long-Duration “All-Night” Battery